EslamElnady0/News-App-ITI/README.md

 Features

-Personalized News Feed: Choose your favorite topics and sources to tailor your news feed to your interests.
+-Personalized News Feed: Choose your favorite topics and sources to tailor your news feed to your interests.

-Breaking News Alerts: Stay informed about important events with breaking news alerts.
+-Breaking News Alerts: Stay informed about important events with breaking news alerts.